magenta-cuda/alt-w3tc-minify/README.md

     <!--[if lte IE 8]> <script>...</script> <![endif]-->

-then there may be a problem caused by incorrect order of <script> element execution as these script elements are emitted in their original location and the minified batch files may have moved relative to that location.
+then there may be a problem caused by incorrect order of <script> element execution as these <script>
+elements are emitted in their original location and the minified batch files may have moved relative to that location.
 I am still trying to find a workaound for this.

+*W3TC 0.9.7.5 removes all HTML comments before processing <script> elements - see Minify_AutoJs::execute().
+Unfortunately, this removes the <script> elements included inside HTML comments.
+In particular, W3TC is also not handling <script> elements embedded inside HTML comments correctly with respect to <script>
+order execution.
+This in fact is what is making solving this problem difficult.*

 # The original README